 The Sellers Property Disclosure should be filled out diligently by the seller and to the seller’s best knowledge.
 The seller will not be held liable if the seller does not knowingly or maliciously withhold information from the buyer.
 The buyer will acknowledge the disclosure, and will want to clarify and confirm sellers’ statements with the inspector(s).

 How should the seller prepare for a home inspection?

 Make sure that the home inspector has access to all areas of the home.

 - Remove any items like boxes and stored furniture that could be blocking access to areas like the foundation, furnace, water heater, etc.

-- Make sure all rooms are unlocked and accessible, or that keys are provided.
+- Make sure all rooms are unlocked and accessible or provide necessary keys.

 - Secure all firearms, valuables and medication (these items should already be taken care of before the house is on the market).